Time Evolution of Uniform Sequential Circuits: Introduction

-In this work, we present a hybrid quantum-classical algorithm for time evolving translation invariant systems in 1D.
-We propose layered uniform sequential circuits ({\ourAnsatz}) ansatz, which is a generalization to the single-layer USC ansatz introduced in Ref.\,\cite{Barratt_2021}.
+We consider layered uniform sequential circuits ({\ourAnsatz}) ansatz, which is a generalization to the single-layer USC ansatz introduced in Ref.\,\cite{Barratt_2021}.
 The ansatz {\ourAnsatz} forms a subclass of dense USC ({\denseAnsatz}), which are equivalent to matrix-product states~\cite{schon2005sequential,schon2007sequential}.
 Moreover, we propose a gradient-based algorithm for time evolving quantum states within the manifold spanned by {\ourAnsatz}.
 This includes a routine for computing the transfer matrix and environments of the uniform states that does not require tomography or post-selection that would lead to an exponential scaling.

 To benchmark the proposed algorithm, we simulate it on a classical computer.
 We show that the number of variational parameters required to accurately time-evolve a quantum state for the time $t$ with the {\ourAnsatz} ansatz, scales only polynomially in $t$.
-Lastly, having obtained the time-evolved {\ourAnsatz} state representation on a classical computer, we compute physical observables on a cloud-based quantum processing unit (QPU) and demonstrate agreement with quasi-exact results obtained with iTEBD at a large bond dimension~\cite{PhysRevLett.98.070201}.
+Lastly, having obtained the time-evolved {\ourAnsatz} state representation on a classical computer, we compute physical observables on a cloud-based quantum processing unit (QPU) and demonstrate agreement with quasi-exact results obtained with { infinite time-evolution block-decimation (iTEBD) algorithm} at a large bond dimension~\cite{PhysRevLett.98.070201}.

 This article is organized as follows.
 In Section~\ref{sec:method}, we introduce the layered uniform sequential circuit ansatz and the gradient-based variational time-evolution algorithm.
 In Section~\ref{sec:results} we present the simulation results and analyze the effect of the layered decomposition on the accuracy of the time-evolved quantum state representation and fixed points of the transfer matrix.
-In addition, we show physical observables obtained from classically optimized circuit, measured on the real quantum hardware.
-In Section~\ref{sec:discussion} we discuss the obtained data and outline the prospects for the future work.
+In addition, we show physical observables obtained from the classically optimized circuit, measured on real quantum hardware.
+In Section~\ref{sec:discussion} we discuss the obtained data and outline the prospects for future work.